Is cell segregation like oil and water: asymptotic versus transitory regime: Results

-To relate the range of segregation dynamics displayed by the cellular automaton to previous models, we study numerically the pseudo algebraic scaling exponents, which can be generated by the automaton, and how they depend on the adhesion parameters.
-The reparameterized effective adhesion parameters $db$ and $\beta^*$ determine the kinetics of the segregation results and therefore, by adjusting these parameters we are able to study the impact of those on the possible exponents.
-The exact influence of $db$ and $\beta^*$ on the scaling behavior is not trivial.
-However, the cellular automaton is capable of producing a wide range of pseudo algebraic scalings, see \figref{main_Florian_paper_plot_3_2}.
-We observe an upper bound for the exponent of the pseudo-algebraic scaling at $1/3$, consistent with exponents observed in previous particle models~\cite{NakIsh2011,BelThoBruAlmCha2008,BeaBru2011, StrJuuBauKabDuk2014}.
-Due to the logarithmic decay, the pseudo algebraic scaling exponent over two orders of magnitudes increased with increasing starting time of the observation window, i.e., it is maximal if the segregation indices at the start of the observation are small.
+To relate the range of segregation dynamics displayed by the cellular automaton to previous experiments, we study numerically the pseudo-algebraic scaling exponents, which can be generated by the automaton, and how they depend on the adhesion parameters.
+The effective adhesion parameters $db$ and $\beta^*$ determine the kinetics of the segregation results and therefore, by adjusting these parameters, we are able to study the impact of those on the possible exponents.
+The exact influence of $db$ and $\beta^*$ on the scaling behavior is complex~\cite{RosBoeLanVos2021}.
+The cellular automaton is capable of producing a wide range of pseudo-algebraic scalings, see \figref{main_Florian_paper_plot_3_2}.
+The scaling behavior changes within the experimental regime of segregation indices and is thus transitory for all displayed parameter choices.
+Even the flattest curve close to $t^{-1/10}$ clearly shows this behavior on longer time scales, see \figref{main_Florian_paper_plot_10_3}.
+We observe an upper bound for the exponent of the pseudo-algebraic scaling at $1/3$, consistent with asymptotic exponents observed in previous particle models~\cite{NakIsh2011,BelThoBruAlmCha2008,BeaBru2011, StrJuuBauKabDuk2014,Kab2012}.
+Due to the logarithmic decay, the pseudo-algebraic scaling exponent over two orders of magnitudes increased with increasing starting time of the observation window, i.e., it is maximal if the segregation indices at the start of the observation are small.

-However, in contrast to the parameters $db$ and $\beta^*$, the cell type ratio does not influence the exponent of the pseudo-algebraic scaling.
+However, in contrast to the parameters $db$ and $\beta^*$, the cell type ratio does not influence the scaling, thus also not the pseudo-algebraic exponents, which is consistent with recent observations in the CPM model~\cite{Dur2021}.
 As shown in Materials and Methods and visualized in \figref{main_Florian_paper_plot_3_3} A), the cell type ratio just increases the distance between $\gamma_0$ and $\gamma_1$, but never the slope in the last orders of magnitudes in time, \figref{main_Florian_paper_plot_3_3} B).